net-lisias-kspu/ContractConfigurator/4-Behaviours/WaypointGenerator-Behaviour.md

         // Default:   false
         //
         hidden = true

+        // Use this to specify that the waypoint is part of a cluster.
+Waypoints
+        // that are clustered get a roman numeral appended to the name (based on the index).
+        //
+        // Type:      <a href="Boolean-Type">bool</a>
+        // Required:  No (defaulted)
+        // Default:   false
+        //
+        clustered = false

         // Body for the waypoint - defaulted from the contract if not
         // supplied.